jfriedlein/Sacado_Tensors_dealII/README.md

 - Currently it is not possible to use "Vector<fad_double>" or similar Sacado data types.
 You would probably have to first create instances of "Vector" for the desired data type as described here https://www.dealii.org/current/doxygen/deal.II/Instantiations.html.
 To avoid this you can simply use "std::vector<fad_double>".

 ## ToDo:
+- add the uncommented program to the end of the documentation
 - maybe add the init to zero for the constructors of the SW data types
 - add a note on the "reset_its_deriv" and "reset_other_deriv" issue
 - add note on initialisation of value AND derivative via evolution equations with zero values